Perhaps you’re traveling this week to visit friends or family. Maybe you drew the short straw and have business travel during the holiday.

 Job Well Done (JWD)

 Diamond and Platinum Medallions receive Job Well Done certificates each year.
-These can be given in person (or verbally, for phone reps) to Delta Air Lines employees who make a positive difference in your day.
+These can be given in person (or verbally for phone reps, or text for the @Delta folks) to Delta Air Lines employees who make a positive difference in your day.

 A Boston Sky Club employee lit up when I gave him a JWD (turns out, he was relatively new and it was his first).
 Flight attendants generally look pleasantly surprised receiving them.
 They seem to make people’s day.